dashpay/docs/docs/user/masternodes/understanding.rst

 Masternode requirements
 =======================

+- DASH collateral: Hosting a master node requires a large amount of DASH collateral.
-- 1000 Dash: Arguably the hardest part.
+  Arguably the hardest part.
 Dash can be obtained from exchanges such as Poloniex, Bittrex, Kraken and LiveCoin.
 Shapeshift's service is also an excellent way.
 - A server or VPS running Linux: Most recent guides use Ubuntu 20.04